qingguo-yu/mocha-sonar-generic-test-coverage-file/README.md

 # mocha-sonar-generic-test-coverage-file
-Basically the same reporter as mocha-sonar-generic-test-coverage reporter, but writes the output to a file.
+Basically the same reporter as mocha-sonar-generic-test-coverage reporter(https://github.com/mageddo/mocha-sonar-generic-test-coverage), but writes the output to a file.
 And some issues fixed.